docBliny/docBliny.github.io/streamdeck-roon/index.md

 ## Configure buttons
 Once you've got the Roon Core configured and the extension enabled in Roon, you can start adding buttons and customizing them.
 You'll need to specify which Roon output each button should target.
 You can either type in the name of the zone/output, or you can select an active output from the _Available outputs_ dropdown.
 Only outputs active and connected to Roon will show up, but you can type in the name of inactive outputs at any time.

+> Important: The name must match exactly what you've got in Roon.

 ![Output selection](images/output-selection.png)